The Flames: The Blondie Chaplin Era

-Material for a live album was recorded at the Al Fresco in Durban by Graham Beggs.
-The recordings weren't released and currently hasn't located, though they're probably in the hands of Graham Beggs.
+Graham Beggs later recorded a live album at the Al Fresco in Durban, and decided that the quality of the recordings did not capture the essence of the band and scrapped the recordings so as to ensure no release and/or broadcasting of the material.

 In 1965, The Flames entertained the idea of trying their luck overseas.
 It didn't work out then, but the idea never left them.
-It seemed as if there was no real future for the group because they couldn't get the exposure that other groups seemed to be getting.
-This influenced them to perform in a number of venues in London and also record a song called "Streamliner".
+It seemed as if the group had no real future because they couldn't get the exposure that other groups seemed to be getting.
+This influenced them to perform in a number of venues in London and also record a song called "Streamliner."
 In 1969, their performances gained the attention of The Beach Boys (Particularly Carl Wilson and Al Jardine) and The Bee Gees.

-The Beach Boys made The Flames an offer to join their Brother label and move to America; which they did.
-A decision was made to change the name of the group to The Flame to avoid confusion with another band.
-A self titled album was released in 1970.
-It was the first ever rock album recorded in quadraphonic sound and the only non-Beach Boys album on the Brother records label.
-It was produced by Carl Wilson.
-One track, "See The Light" reached the Billboard Top 100.
-The group developed quite a following as they performed at different venues mainly in the West Coast.
-The group at one point, paid a visit to South Africa and performed in Durban and Pietermaritzburg.
+The Flames joined the Beach Boys' Brother label and moved to America.
+The group was renamed The Flame to avoid confusion with another band.
+A self-titled album was released in 1970.
+It was the first ever rock album recorded in quadraphonic sound and the only non-Beach Boys album on the Brother records label, produced by Carl Wilson.
+One track, "See The Light," reached the Billboard Hot 100.
+The group developed a following as they performed at different venues, mainly in the West Coast.
+They once visited South Africa, performing in Durban and Pietermaritzburg.

-A second album was recorded but was never released.
-Attempts have been made, and are still being made, to finally release this album.
+A second album was recorded but was never released, despite numerous attempts.

-Here is a listing of the tracks that were recorded for this album: